#SIGGRAPHAsia | #SIGGRAPHAsia2022

 Presenter and Contributor Recognition

-Presenters / Contributors of each accepted submission have to register for at least one conference pass.
+Presenters / Contributors of each accepted submission must register for at least one conference pass.
 Please visit our registration page to view the various registration categories for each program.

 All work selected for the SIGGRAPH Asia Art Gallery will also be documented in the SIGGRAPH Asia website and ACM Digital Library.